aidan-mundy/aidan-mundy/README.md

 ### Hello, hello.
 How goes it? 👋
 I am currently writing code as a(n):
-- CS Undergraduate Student at Northeastern University
+- Cloud Engineer at SimpliSafe
-  - Graduated April 2024. **Looking for full-time positions in SWE/DevOps/SRE/CloudEng**

 My public personal projects are attached to this account.